Our garden is the farm's pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 Staggering The Ripening Process: Knowing how temperature affects the ripening of tomatoes, you can ripen batches of tomatoes at different temperatures.
 This way, you will have a steady supply of ripe tomatoes and your tomatoes will not all ripen at the same time.

-Tomatoes, like most fruits, ripen by producing ethylene gas.
-Tomatoes are climacteric fruits, which produce high levels of ethylene as they ripen.
-By naturally providing more ethylene for our tomatoes, we can encourage them to ripen faster.
+Ethylene gas is essential for tomatoes to ripen.
+Tomatoes are climacteric fruits, meaning they produce high levels of ethylene gas as they undergo the ripening process.
+Here are two ways to naturally provide more ethylene for our tomatoes to encourage them to ripen faster.

-Ripen in an enclosed environment: In most cases, ripening your green tomatoes in an enclosed environment will speed up the process, as the ethylene produced will encourage other tomatoes to ripen, too.
+Ripen in an enclosed environment: Ripening your green tomatoes in an enclosed space, such as a box, will trap any ethylene that is produced and will encourage other the tomatoes to ripen faster.

 Include Other Climacteric Fruits: As your tomatoes ripen, pair them with other fruits that release ethylene to speed up the process.
-Other climacteric fruits that help ripen tomatoes are bananas (slightly green still), avocados, apples, melons, peaches, and kiwifruits.
+Other climacteric fruits that help ripen tomatoes are bananas (slightly green is best), avocados, apples, melons, peaches, and kiwifruits.

 Tomatoes do not need light to ripen.
 In fact, tomatoes will often ripen in the dark better than when they are exposed to sunlight.
 This is because sunlight can heat up the tomato too much and inhibit pigment production.